 The second new feature for the Lightroom 5 Healing Brush is the Visualize Spots tool.
 This tool is designed to help photographers better detect dust spots from sensor dusts.

-If you have been using the SLR Lounge Lightroom Preset System, you may also notice that the Preset System has a similar tool called the Advanced Dust Correction tool that can also help photographers find dust spots.
+If you have been using the SLR Lounge Lightroom Presets, you may also notice that the Preset System has a similar tool called the Advanced Dust Correction tool that can also help photographers find dust spots.
 So which one is better?
 Let’s take a look at this video.

 The Problem with Lightroom 5‘s New Visualize Spots Tool